 Washington and Lee University seeks to provide a safe and productive environment for faculty, staff, students and visitors.
-To accomplish this goal, the University performs background checks for all positions and for those volunteering at W&L. The background checks may include but not be limited to reviews of criminal history, sex offender registry, degree and employment verification, and motor-vehicle-license checks.
+To accomplish this goal, the university performs background checks for all positions and for those volunteering at W&L. The background checks may include but not be limited to reviews of criminal history, sex offender registry, degree and employment verification, and motor-vehicle record checks.

 All background checks performed by outside agencies will conform to the Fair Credit Reporting Act.
-The University will conduct and utilize these background checks as they relate to the fitness for duty for a particular position, in accordance with law.
 A relevant job-related conviction is grounds for termination of employment or non-selection of an applicant.
-Falsification of application materials, including failure to disclose misdemeanor or felony convictions as required during the hiring process or during employment, is grounds for termination of employment or non-selection of a candidate.
+Falsification of application materials is grounds for termination of employment or non-selection of a candidate.
 Background checks are administered by the Office of Human Resources.

 The University participates in the national E-Verify photo matching tool to match the photograph appearing on some permanent resident cards, employment authorization cards, and U.S. passports with the official U.S. government photograph.